Brisbane Rugby League premiership: Return of the Brisbane Rugby League Premiership

 On 26 September 2014, the South East Queensland Division announced that they will be scrapping the existing FOGS Cup structure and reforming the Brisbane Rugby League as the state's secondary competition.
 Legally, although they share the same name, this competition is completely separate from the original BRL.

 Brisbane Rugby League Club Teams

+(BRL) = Brisbane Rugby League side to the Sydney Rugby League/Australia Rugby League Senior Grade side.